 “The people who have gone to school here really do make a difference wherever they end up living,” she added.

-President Jagger noted that for the second year in a row, Klaus offered to double each of the final $100 bids.
+President Jagger noted that for the second consecutive year, Klaus offered to double each of the final $100 bids.

 “It gives such great opportunities to so many young people to get ahead in the world,” David Borho said.